 (60 at UW, 90 at SCH)

-Fellows choose their scholarly focus and type of scholarship (e.g. basic science/laboratory, clinical research, ethics, public health, global health, education) early in their first year.
+Fellows choose their scholarly focus and type of scholarship (e.g. neonatal neuroscience, global health, clinical research, ethics, public health, education, etc.) early in their first year.
 To choose an area of scholarship, fellows spend their non-clinical time meeting with the fellowship program's Research Director and with selected division and non-division faculty members to discuss potential projects.
 By October, fellows should have identified their scholarly focus and mentor(s).
 This will determine the composition of their Scholarship Oversight Committee (SOC) and will shape the content and direction of their 2nd and 3rd years of training.
-Training will include the formation of a hypothesis-driven research question, planning and execution of the project including IRB or IACUC submission as appropriate, data analysis, and publication of the work.
-Fellows will learn to critically evaluate the relevant literature and will take necessary and relevant coursework, including biostatistics.
+Scholarly activity generally includes the formation of a hypothesis-driven research question, planning and execution of the project including IRB or IACUC submission as appropriate, data analysis, and publication of the work.
+During their research time, fellows learn to critically evaluate the relevant literature and can take relevant coursework, including biostatistics.
 For fellows choosing a basic science or clinical research focus, grant preparation will be emphasized in the 2nd and 3rd year so that funding is likely to be available for an optional 4th year.
-For fellows choosing a global health, education, or ethics scholarly focus, there is an opportunity to incorporate a Masters degree at University of Washington during training.
+For fellows choosing a global health, education, or ethics scholarly focus, there is an opportunity to incorporate a Master’s degree at University of Washington during training.
 To do so, fellows are strongly encouraged to take an additional year to complete all their requirements.
-Fellows present their scholarly work at regional and national research conferences such as the District VIII section on Perinatal Pediatrics meeting and Pediatric Academic Societies (PAS), Society for Neurosciences or the Perinatal section of the American Academy of Pediatrics.
+Fellows present their scholarly work at regional and national research conferences, such as the District VIII section on Perinatal Pediatrics meeting and Pediatric Academic Societies (PAS) meeting.

-Active Faculty: Sandra Juul, MD, PhD, Colin Studholme, PhD, Christopher Traudt, MD, Ryan McAdams, MD.
+Faculty Mentors: Sandra Juul, MD, PhD; Colin Studholme, PhD; Christopher Traudt, MD; Ryan McAdams, MD.

-Collaborators: Robert Synovec, PhD, David Goodlett, PhD, Todd Richards, PhD, Kathleen J. Millen, Patrick Heagerty, PhD, Thomas Burbacher, PhD
+Collaborators: Robert Synovec, PhD; Todd Richards, PhD; Kathleen J. Millen, PhD; Patrick Heagerty, PhD; Thomas Burbacher, PhD; , Theo Bammler, PhD

 Affiliations: Center for Integrated Brain Research (CIBR), Center on Human Development and Disability (CHDD), Neurodevelopmental Disorders Research Consortium, Washington National Primate Research Center (WaPRC), Institute of Translational Health Sciences (ITHS), Center for Ecogenetics and Environmental Health (CEEH).

 Funded basic and translational studies:

-Ongoing scholarly projects include establishment of essential neonatal care guidelines for referral-level neonatal care in developing country settings, development of educational programs in global health to address the unmet need in the global health workforce, and assessment of long-term neurodevelopmental outcomes developing country community-based settings.
+Ongoing scholarly projects include the establishment of essential neonatal care guidelines for referral-level neonatal care in developing country settings, the development of educational programs in global health to address the unmet need in the global health workforce, and the assessment of long-term neurodevelopmental outcomes in developing country community-based settings.
 Additional studies are being conducted in Kenya to examine the impact of maternal immune status and prematurity on transplacental transfer of antibodies to respiratory pathogens and clinical correlates.
 Joint research with Mongolian neonatologists is being done to better understand healthcare provider attitudes regarding antenatal counseling and neonatal resuscitation-related practices in Mongolia.
 Faculty are also involved with the Child Health Epidemiology Reference Group (WHO/UNICEF), the UW Kenya Research Program, and the Global Alliance for the Prevention of Prematurity and Stillbirth (GAPPS).
 If appropriate, trainees may enroll in the UW Masters of Public Health (MPH) program.

 The division is involved in scholarly work focused on improving the quality of care delivered in neonatal intensive care units and on medical education of care providers for newborn infants.
-Recent quality improvement projects include: collaboration with the Vermont Oxford Network of neonatal intensive care units to reduce nosocomial infections; and ongoing review of video-recorded neonatal resuscitations for quality improvement and education.
-Ongoing work includes the implementation of clinical standard work for care of the fetus and neonate with gastroschisis, developing multidisciplinary guidelines for managing complex neonatal problems, and work with simulation and debriefing to enhance team communication, leadership skills and competency at procedural skills.
+Recent quality improvement projects include: 1) collaboration with the Vermont Oxford Network of neonatal intensive care units to reduce nosocomial infections; and 2) ongoing review of video-recorded neonatal resuscitations for quality improvement and education.
+Continuing work includes the implementation of clinical standard work for care of the fetus and neonate with gastroschisis; developing multidisciplinary guidelines for managing complex neonatal problems; and work with simulation and debriefing to enhance team communication, leadership skills and competency at procedural skills.